This Sankey chart represents human arterial blood flow from the heart down into the smallest named arteries.

 The data was sourced from this UAMS web page

-http://anatomy.uams.edu/anatomyhtml/arteries_alpha.html and it required quite a bit of cleaning was required to get the data ready to be used by D3 to create the Sankey charts.
-Some of the data transformations required included:
+Quite a bit of cleaning was required to get the data ready to be used by D3 to create the Sankey charts.
+Some of the data transformations required are described below:

 - Edited artery names to remove commas eg, alveolar, anterior superior to anterior superior alveolar.
 This was done using Excel and VBA.

 - Creating new table rows to link arteries with their sources eg, Left Ventricle is source for Aorta.

 - Creating new table rows for both right and left arterial pairs.
 This was done by duplicating entire table, to create two sets (one for left, one for right) then manually editing to remove where there are no pairs eg Aorta.

 - Occasionally modified artery name by adding its source artery name to differentiate name from others.
 Eg Sigmoid Ascending Br. instead of Ascending Br.
 This was done because sankey.js requires unique node names and some arteries had same name in data source eg Ascending Br.

 - Created new table rows to include arterial branches.
 Used Excel and VBA to separate branches separated by comma into new rows.

-Some notes about the artery data finally used to create chart and possibilities to extend the data and chart:
+Some interesting observations about the artery data used to create chart and possibilities to extend the data and chart:

 - There are missing arteries or errors in naming and linkages so please don’t study for your anatomy exam using this : )

 - The Sankey chart termination nodes are major arteries.
 However, the UAMS arterial tables indicates that ‘unnamed branches’ are actually the terminating nodes.
 If I included these, I would have had to create unique names for each ‘unnamed’ arterial reference but I was too lazy to do that 🙂

 - It would be cool to add accurate blood flow ‘value’ to each artery-source connection which would be an additional column in the data table for blood flow volume for each artery.